outsidenote/eventualize/docs/learn-more/aggregates.md

 An **Aggregate** represents a local copy of an Entity's state.<br>
 It is derived from a the entity's Stream.<br>
-Usually, the application code will fetch use aggregate to:
+Usually, the application code will fetch an aggregate to:

 1. Fetch the current state on an Entity.
 2. Store new events to the Entity's Stream.